dorvan/ninefs/README.txt

     This is an early release and is sure to have many.
 In particular, error codes are not well mapped and very simplistic rules are used to convert between unicode utf16 and utf8 strings.
-Many important features are missing such as authentication and the ability to specify an attach name.
+Many important features are missing such as the ability to specify an attach name.

+    If the addr argument specifies a port it will not be suitable to specify the authentication address.
+In this case the a option must be used even if the authentication server is running on the same machine.

 SOURCE
     svn checkout http://ninefs.googlecode.com/svn/trunk/ ninefs